-Coming to you this November, the 395 Express Lanes will offer the same quick, simple and predictable travel you’ve come to know from the 495 and 95 Express Lanes.
-They’ll pick up where the 95 Express Lanes leave off around Edsall Road and run up to the 14th Street Bridge in D.C.
-A new choice for your everyday travels is coming soon.
+The 395 Express Lanes offer the same quick, simple and predictable travel you’ve come to know from the 495 and 95 Express Lanes.
+They pick up where the 95 Express Lanes leave off around Edsall Road and run up to the 14th Street Bridge in D.C.
+A new choice for your everyday travels is here.

 You may be familiar with the rules of the road for the 495 and 95 Express Lanes.
-You can expect to see these same rules on the 395 Express Lanes, too:
+These same rules apply on the 395 Express Lanes, too:

 Don’t have an E-ZPass® or E-ZPass® Flex yet?
 They’re as easy to get as riding our Express Lanes.

 Put your traffic woes behind you and drive happy on the 395 Express Lanes.
 Here’s how we’re bringing new choices to your everyday travels:

 Or maybe you want to ride for free on a bus?
 The 395 Express Lanes give $15M each year for transit and multimodal improvements.
 The first payment will offer new and enhanced bus service via DASH, OmniRide and Fairfax Connector – so hop on board.